docknetwork/crypto-wasm-ts/README.md

   reuse existing ones.
 - Accumulator manager creates a keypair and publishes the public key.
 - Accumulator manager initializes the accumulator and publishes the accumulator.
-- User requests an element to be added to the accumulator and the membership witness from the manager.
+- User requests an element to be added to the accumulator, then requests the membership witness from the manager.
   The user could have also requested a non-membership witness for an absent element.
 - Signer checks whether requested element is not already present (in his database) and adds the element to the accumulator if not already present.
 He publishes the new accumulator and creates a (non)membership witness and sends to the user.
 - User verifies the (non)membership using the element, the witness, the new accumulated value and the accumulator params and signer's public key.